draftm0de/github.workflows/.github/actions/artifact-to-image/README.md

 ## Features

-- Downloads a Docker image artifact from GitHub Actions storage.
+- Downloads a Docker image artifact from GitHub Actions storage
-- Loads the image into Docker, making it available for use.
+- Loads the image into Docker, making it available for use
+- Outputs the loaded image reference for subsequent steps

 ## Inputs